The Transition to Adulthood for Youth with Developmental Disabilities

 The role of schools in transition planning for developmentally disabled youth

-High schools, community colleges, and other post-secondary programs are essential stakeholders in guiding families through the transition process.
+High schools, community colleges, and other post-secondary programs are essential stakeholders in guiding families through a successful transition to adulthood process.
 Under IDEA, schools are required to start transition planning for students with disabilities by the age of 16.
 This includes preparing for life after high school, including post-secondary educational options, employment, and independent living skills.

 In Maryland, some high schools are doing an exemplary job of connecting families with the right information.
 They host events such as transition fairs to help high school students and their families connect with service providers and post-secondary programs.
-Others are still working to improve their transition support.
+Unfortunately, these fairs are typically marketed more directly to individuals who will be graduating in the spring.
+Schools, families, and service providers should work together to start those discussions well before age 21.

 Transition Connections Academy, a program out of Carroll County Public Schools in Maryland, offers valuable resources for individuals with developmental disabilities, with the goal of ensuring post-school success in the areas of independent living, community engagement, and employment.
 The program was designed in collaboration with community partners such as community colleges, local healthcare and rehabilitation services providers, local businesses, and local government and law enforcement agencies.
 Such formalized school transition support is required to ensure individuals with developmental disabilities and their families do not feel as though they are falling off a “services cliff” during this time.